European consumer insights on the alternative protein sector

 Proportion of people per country that agree with the statement ‘The amount of meat that we eat on average in my country is much/slightly too high.’

-On top of this, most European consumers are seeking alternatives to animal products.
-In 2023, 51% of consumers across 10 European countries reported having reduced their meat consumption relative to the previous year.
+Furthermore, most people in Europe are seeking alternatives to animal products.
+In 2023, 51% of respondents across 10 European countries reported having reduced their meat consumption relative to the previous year.

-This is an increase from 46% of consumers from the same survey in 2021, which found meat reduction is most widespread in Italy (59% of consumers), Germany (59%) and France (57%).
+This is an increase from 46% of people from the same survey in 2021, which found meat reduction is most widespread in Italy (59% of respondents), Germany (59%) and France (57%).

 By far the most common motivating factor for reducing meat consumption is health (cited by 47% of meat reducers), followed by animal welfare (29%) and the environment (26%).